nodejs/node/doc/guides/collaborator-guide.md

 A pull request is _author ready_ when:

 * There is a CI run in progress or completed.
-* There is at least one Collaborator approval.
+* There is at least one collaborator approval.
 * There are no outstanding review comments.

 Please always add the `author ready` label to the pull request in that case.